backend-development/backend-development-textbook/source/testing.md

 ### Write one Test

-When you use the scaffold generator it will create basic tests and fixtures for you:
+When you use a generator it will also create basic tests and fixtures for you:

 ```bash